koddr/wonderful-readme-stats/README.md

 > [!NOTE]
 > See the [Complete user guide][repo_cug_url] to understand the basic principles of the project.

-Run the `wonderful-readme-stats` container on the local GNU/Linux (amd64 or arm64) machine with your environment variables:
+Run the container on the local GNU/Linux (`amd64` or `arm64`) machine with your environment variables:

 ```console
 docker run -d \